Skip to content

 Planned evaluation:

-• Cross-dataset validation --- AMI, DIHARD III, CALLHOME, and other standard benchmarks, run in isolated environments with controlled CPU/memory limits.
+• Cross-dataset validation --- DIHARD III, CALLHOME, and other standard benchmarks, run in isolated environments with controlled CPU/memory limits.

 • Speaker count estimation comparison --- dedicated benchmarks comparing speaker counting accuracy against pyannote and other systems across datasets.